Pion bremsstrahlung in the splitting function formalism and the dark photon production: Discussion

 Finally, we have studied the energy distributions of the dark photons produced both in the inelastic pion bremsstrahlung~\eqref{eq:dphspectrum} and in the Drell--Yan-like process~\eqref{eq:dphEdistr}.
 We conclude that a noticeable fraction of high-energetic dark photons from pion bremsstrahlung makes them detectable (if any are produced) in the NA64h experiment.
 We have also estimated the mean energies~\eqref{eq:meanE-brem}, \eqref{eq:meanE-qcd} of the dark photons in the mass range $m_{\gamma^\prime}=$\,0.4--3.5\,GeV produced from the secondary pions with the momenta typical for the T2K, DUNE and SHiP experiments, since pion bremsstrahlung is also the novel dark photon production mechanism in proton beam-dump experiments.

 \acknowledgments

 We would like to thank S.~Gninenko and D.~Kirpichnikov for valuable discussions on NA64h prospects.
-We are also grateful to S.~Demidov, A.~Kataev and M.~Kri\-vo\-ru\-chen\-ko for interesting comments.
+We are also grateful to S.~Demidov, A.~Kataev, V.~Kim, M.~Kri\-vo\-ru\-chen\-ko and P.~Reimitz for interesting comments.
 The numerical study of dark photon production via Drell--Yan-like process is supported by the Russian Science Foundation grant No. 25-12-00309.
 The work of EK on the factorization of inelastic pion bremsstrahlung is supported by the PhD fellowship No. 21-2-10-37-1 of the Foundation for the Advancement of Theoretical Physics and Mathematics “BASIS”.